Data, Analytics & Reporting

 By Name List (BNL)

-The BNL is also utilized by housing and outreach teams across the city in their daily work with individuals experiencing homelessness.
-It is a vital component of the Coordinated Access system, and Coordinated Access then, in turn, assesses each individual’s needs and matches them with the service provider or housing team that is most suited for their needs and can provide the best path out of homelessness for each individual.
+• The BNL is utilized by housing and outreach teams across the city in their daily work with individuals experiencing homelessness.
+It is a vital component of the Coordinated Access system, which assesses each individual’s needs and matches them with the service provider or housing team that is most suited for their needs and can provide the best path out of homelessness for each individual.

 Edmonton Shelters